raissamartinsmenezes/concrete-app/README.md

 yarn install
 ```

-to install all the project dependencies.
+to install all the project dependencies, or:

-or:

 ```
 npm install